 Visiting Student Groups

-SECMOL has a wing operating as a travel agency, specialising in student groups interested in cultural exchange and environmental and development issues.
-We host a few selected groups each year.
+SECMOL hosts a selected few student groups interested in cultural exchange and environmental and development issues.
 They are mostly groups of students, and occasionally groups of adults on learning tours.

 Groups stay at SECMOL Campus and share in daily activities and discussions.
 Our Ladakhi students appreciate the chance to meet young people from different countries, and to practice their English in real communicative situations.
 For full-service groups, we take care of all the local travel and activities, which can include homestays in Ladakhi villages, treks, and visits to monasteries, historical sites and social or environmental organisations.

 The SECMOL experience is ideal for student groups that want authentic interactions with Ladakhis and to explore development and environmental issues.
-Ladakh is a perfect destination in summer because the weather is pleasant and mostly dry while the rest of India has the hot monsoon season.
+We can organise the following activities:

 - Homestays, often in villages off the beaten path.
 One recent group stayed in a village that has never had a tourist group before, and helped with the barley and apricot harvests.
 Another group stayed in a village in Changthang, next to an important but little-visited monastery.